 This is the duty to make reasonable adjustments.

-When the duty arises, your employer is under a positive and proactive duty to take steps to remove or reduce or prevent the obstacles you face as a disabled worker or job applicant, where it's reasonable to do so.
+Your employer has a duty to take steps to remove, reduce or prevent the obstacles you face as a disabled worker or job applicant, where it's reasonable to do so.

 The employer only has to make adjustments where they are aware – or should reasonably be aware – that you have a disability.

 Many of the adjustments your employer can make will not be particularly expensive, and they are not required to do more than it is reasonable for them to do.